spacetelescope/stwcs/doc/source/headerlet_def.rst

     6       IMAGE       SIPWCS                1                  8
     7       IMAGE       SIPWCS                2                  8

-This file now full describes the WCS solution for this image, complete with all the distortion information used to originally define the solution.
+This file now fully describes the WCS solution for this image, complete with all the distortion information used to originally define the solution.
 No further reference files or computations would be needed when this `headerlet` gets used to update an image.

+The primary header must have 4 required keywords:

+`HDRNAME`  - a unique name for the headerlet
+`DISTIM`   - target image filename (the original archive filename) `STWCSVER` - version of STWCS used to create the headerlet `PYWCSVER` - version of PyWCS used to create the headerlet

 User-Defined Headerlet
 ======================
 The `headerlet` defined above serves as the default headerlet for any image provided by the HST Archive.
 However, should the user perform their own calibrations which they feel improve on the standard calibrations provided by the pipeline, a custom `headerlet` can be provided.
 Any `headerlet` should simply include:

+    * **Required**: A primary header with specific keywords which specify a unique headerlet name and a targeted image.
     * **Required**: An SIPWCS extension for each chip which contains the linear WCS as well as any distortion model supported by FITS (for example, updated SIP coefficients)
     * **Optional**: Any additional look up tables with refinements to the polynomial solutions in the SIPWCS extension.
 Any such extensions should be linked to the SIPWCS extension using the same Paper IV conventions used for the NPOLFILE tables.
+    * **Optional**: Detector to image correction array as a separate extension if needed.

 This custom `headerlet` should be capable of being used to overwrite the existing SCI header WCS keywords to provide a FITS-supported WCS.